 A: Many of our farmers/growers/vendors requested the 1pm closing time.
 They need to get back to the farms/gardens to pick produce in the cooler afternoon/evening hours for the following days markets.
 Weather is also a factor - we who live in the mountains know that when summer rain showers come, it is usually after 1pm.

 Q: Is the Woodland Park Farmers Market Open Year Round?

 A: Partially.
 The Woodland Park Farmers Market is open every Friday from 8am-1pm during the months of June-September.
-The Winter Market is open on the second Saturdays in November and December from 9am-1pm indoors at the Ute Pass Cultural Center.
+The Winter Market is open on some Saturdays in December, April & May from 9am-1pm indoors at the Ute Pass Cultural Center.

 Q: Can I purchase arts and crafts at the Woodland Park Farmers Market?

 A: We have a small number of arts and crafts.
 We strictly stick to a minimum 60% agriculture/garden/food connection…but we do have some craft vendors who hand-make their product.
-There is a separate Woodland Park Arts & Crafts Fair, privately owned, and operating at the same day & time as the farmers' market, usually in an adjacent site.
+There is a separate Woodland Park Arts & Crafts Fair, privately owned, and operating at the same day & time as the farmers' market, in an adjacent site on Henrietta Avenue.
 Visit their Facebook page for more info. *Note, Market Bucks and SNAP vouchers can only be spent in the farmers' market.

 Q: Does the city of Woodland Park run the Woodland Park Farmers Market?

 A: No, the WPFM is governed by the Teller County Farmers Market Association, an independent non-profit entity with 501(c)3 status supported by merchant fees, donations, sponsors & grants.
 The market operates on a small budget that must support a large array of operating expenses that includes insurance, permits, licenses, signage, utilities, disposal, improvements, marketing, some part-time staff and more.
 However, the City of Woodland Park is a major sponsor and prime supporter of the event.